manuelmorgado/AQiPT/readme.md

 Support
 -------

-This project has be support by the QUSTEC MSCA co-fund programme, agreement number:
+This project has be support by the European Union’s Horizon 2020 research and innovation programme QUSTEC Marie Skłodowska-Curie under grant agreement number 847471.

 Installation